getkimball/docs/analytics.md

 The list `init` contains maps with the keys/options (all options are required):

 * `pattern` - A regular expression matching the name of an event/counter.
 The items in `init` are evaluated sequentially and the first matching pattern will be the arguments for the counter

 * `type` - The general type of counter to be used.
 Currently supported:
     * `bloom_scalable` - A scalable
     * `bloom_fixed_size` - A fixed size bloom filter, best used when the number of users is limited and a known number.
 Typically used when tens or hundreds of users are tracked and memory is a concern
+* `date_cohort` - `weekly` or omitted.
+This will generate a counter automatically based on the current week number.
+This can be used to track events that occur multiple times for a user (visible if in different weeks) or events over time.
 * `size` - The fixed or initial size for the bloom filter in number distinct users.
 * ` error_probability` - A desired error probability that 2 users may not be distinguishable.
 This probability is used in conjunction with `size` and certain combinations may be invalid.
 This is typically expressed as `0.1`, `0.01`, `0.001` and so on.